A Kernelization-Based Approach to Nonparametric Binary Choice Models: Introduction

 \section{Introduction}

 Binary choice problems arise widely in economics.
 Examples include an individual's choice to work or not, a firm's decision to enter a market, and a household's intention to migrate.
-In these problems, the observable binary variable is often driven by a latent utility, representing the net utility or payoff of one choice over another.
-Binary choice models (BCMs) are extensively used to analyze this latent structure.
-Typically, the latent utility comprises two components: a \emph{systematic component}, which is a deterministic function of covariates, and a \emph{random component} representing idiosyncratic error.
-More specifically, BCMs are typically represented by some variation of the following equation
+Binary choice models (BCMs) are extensively used to analyze these problems due to its underlying microeconomic interpretations of latent utility maximization (e.g., \citealp{bhattacharya-21}).
+Typically, the latent utility—net utility of one choice over another—comprises two components: a \emph{systematic component}, which is a deterministic function $G$ of covariates, and a \emph{random component} $\varepsilon$ representing idiosyncratic error.

-As special cases, probit and logit models assume both a linear function for $G$ and a parametric cumulative distribution function (CDF) for $\varepsilon$.
-However, neither of these assumptions is easily justified, and the estimator will generally be inconsistent if either is violated.
-Fully nonparametric BCMs are studied by \cite{matzkin-92}, but the proposed estimator relies on maximizing empirical likelihood under constraints (e.g., monotonicity of $\varepsilon$'s CDF), and its computation becomes intractable as the number of regressors or sample size increases.
+To avoid possible misspecification and resulting inconsistency for the estimation, \cite{matzkin-92} first studied fully nonparametric BCMs, allowing for nonparametric $G$ and $\varepsilon$.
+However, the proposed estimator is not practical, as it relies on maximizing empirical likelihood under constraints, e.g., monotonicity of $\varepsilon$'s cumulative distribution function (CDF), whose computation becomes intractable as the number of regressors or sample size increases.
+Moreover, this approach cannot be used to estimate partial effects, which are important policy parameters.

 One might consider using sieve approximations for nonparametric functions.
-However, allowing for a nonparametric $G$ can pose computational challenges when dealing with multiple covariates and/or a sizable sample size, even if the error distribution is known.
-This is because estimating nonlinear models requires numerical optimization, and sieve approximations of $G$ can require a large number of basis functions.\footnote{For example, the polynomial expansions of 50 variables up to the 2nd and 3rd orders produce 1,325 and 23,425 basis functions, respectively. } Allowing the distribution of $\varepsilon$ to be unknown, in addition to a nonparametric $G$, further complicates computation.
-While recent work addresses computational concerns in linear index models (e.g., \citealp{ahn-ichimura-powell-ruud-18}; \citealp{khan-lan-tamer-21}), an additional challenge here lies in handling a nonparametric $G$, which was assumed to be linear in these studies.
+However, allowing for a nonparametric $G$ can pose computational challenges when dealing with multiple covariates, even if the error distribution is known.
+This is because estimating nonlinear models requires numerical optimization, and sieve approximations of $G$ can require a large number of basis functions.\footnote{For example, the polynomial expansions of 50 variables up to the 2nd and 3rd orders produce 1,325 and 23,425 basis functions, respectively. } Although there is recent work addressing computational concerns in linear index models (e.g., \citealp{ahn-ichimura-powell-ruud-18}; \citealp{khan-lan-tamer-21}), an additional challenge here lies in handling a nonparametric $G$, which was assumed to be linear in these studies.